 Amazon deservedly has a reputation for a wide selection of products at great prices.
 But getting the best deal isn't as simple as choosing the seller with the lowest price.
-With a wide variety of sellers in the Amazon "marketplace," it pays to be an educated consumer.
+With a wide variety of sellers on Amazon, it pays to be an educated consumer.

-Especially around the holidays, unscrupulous vendors inflate the retail cost of items to make it look like you're getting a big discount when you're really getting ripped off.
-I've seen popular toys going for 2x or 3x times their true retail price!
+Unscrupulous vendors inflate the retail cost of items to make it look like you're getting a big discount when you're really getting ripped off.
+I've seen product selling for double their true retail price!
 And other sellers may have high shipping fees or unfriendly return policies, like high restocking fees or no returns at all.

 Fortunately, there are ways for you to easily spot the true deals without hours of research.
-Before you go shopping, read our 9 recommendations for saving money on Amazon.
+Before you go shopping, read our nine recommendations for saving money on Amazon.

 1. Shop the bargain bins